thrivecart/api-demo/README.md

 <?php
 require 'vendor/autoload.php'; // Include Composer

-$tc = new \ThriveCart\Api('30d91fbae081c8ca9ab0e41990d0227d20d63a3c'); // Pass our access token into the API to get started; see OAuth examples for details
+$tc = new \ThriveCart\Api('30d91fbae081c8ca9ab0e41990d0227d20d63a3c'); // Pass our access token into the API to get started; see OAuth examples for details on how to connect

 // Get a list of all products in the account try {